What is a symlink?

 Mind you, there is a lot more to the topic than what we've covered in this article.

-If you are keen on learning more about file systems in general, I encourage you to do so.
+If you are keen on learning more about file systems in general, I encourage you

 For NTFS, the page for Link Shell Extension is a good place to start, with clear explanations and illustrations.